About idolatry, the second Commandment states:

 “Thou shalt have no other gods before me.
 Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth.
 Thou shalt not bow down thyself to them, nor serve them: for I the LORD thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; And shewing mercy unto thousands of them that love me, and keep my commandments” (Exodus 20:3-6).

-Idolatry is making “all these [material] things” the main object of our search in life, in the vain hope that God will be indulgent with us, and, at the close of life’s journey, add to our brief span of threescore and ten years the eternal kingdom.
-Christ would have us make first things first, and then assures us that things of lesser importance and value will be supplied to each according to his need.
+Idolatry is making “all these [material] things” the main object of our search in life, in the vain hope that God will be lenient with us, and, at the close of life’s journey, add to our short life of threescore and ten years the eternal kingdom.
+But Christ would have us make first things first, and then assures us that all things of lesser importance and value will be given to each according to his need.

 In His service,